 Geoffrey Miller in The Mating Mind puts it like this... "[To work,] evolution needs something like a venture capitalist.
-It needs something that can protect the very early stages of an innovation against the ravages of a competitive market and the laws of bankruptcy, by extending it a line of credit.
+It needs something that can protect the very early stages of an innovation against the ravages Any male bird which can still function while carrying a huge decorative burden on its back must be pretty fit...
+The peacock's tail is a Veblen good of a competitive market and the laws of bankruptcy, by extending it a line of credit.
 Sexual selection works as evolution's venture capitalist."